-Consider the example of a tunnel to be excavated at a depth of 1,000 m below surface in a hard rock environment.
+Consider the example of a tunnel to be driven a depth of 1,000 m below surface in a hard rock environment.
 The depth of the tunnel is such that it is probable that in situ and induced stresses will be an important consideration in the design of the excavation.
 Typical steps that could be followed in the analysis of this problem are:

-- 1. The World Stress Map for the area under consideration will give a good first indication of the possible complexity of the regional stress field and possible directions for the maximum horizontal compressive stress. - 2.
-During preliminary design, the information presented in equations 1 and 3 can be used to obtain a first rough estimate of the vertical and average horizontal stress in the vicinity of the tunnel.
-For a depth of 1,000 m, these equations give the vertical stress $\sigma_V = 27$ MPa, the ratio k = 1.3 (for $E_h = 75$ GPa) and hence, the average horizontal stress $\sigma_h = 35.1$ MPa.
+The World Stress Map for the area under consideration will give a good first indication of the possible complexity of the regional stress field and possible directions for the maximum horizontal compressive stress.

+1. During preliminary design, the information presented in equations 1 and 3 can be used to obtain a first rough estimate of the vertical and average horizontal stress in the vicinity of the tunnel.
+For a depth of 1,000 m, these equations give the vertical stress $\sigma_V = 27$ MPa, the ratio k = 1.3 (for $E_h = 75$ GPa) and hence the average horizontal stress $\sigma_h = 35.1$ MPa.
 A preliminary analysis of the stresses induced around the proposed tunnel shows that these induced stresses are likely to exceed the strength of the rock and that the question of stress measurement must be considered in more detail.
-Note that for many openings in strong rock at shallow depth, stress problems may not be significant, and the analysis need not proceed any further.
+Note that for many openings in strong rock at shallow depth, stress problems may not be significant and the analysis need not proceed any further.

-- 3. Where regional tectonic features such as major faults are likely to be encountered, the insitu stresses in the vicinity of the feature may be rotated with respect to the regional stress field.
-The stresses may be significantly different in magnitude from the values estimated from the general trends described above.
-These differences can be very important in the design of the openings and in the selection of support and, where it is suspected that this is likely to be the case, in situ stress measurements become an essential component of the overall design process. - 4.
-For this case, stress problems are important.
-A typical next step would be to search the literature to determine whether the results of in situ stress measurement programmes are available for mines or civil engineering projects within a radius of about 50 km of the site.
-With luck, a few stress measurement results will be available for the region in which the tunnel is located, and these results can be used to refine the analysis discussed above.
+For this particular case, stress problems are considered to be important.
+A typical next step would be to search the literature in an effort to determine whether the results of in situ stress measurement programmes are available for mines or civil engineering projects within a radius of say 50 km of the site.
+With luck, a few stress measurement results will be available for the region in which the tunnel is located and these results can be used to refine the analysis discussed above.

-If the results of the analysis of induced stresses in the rock surrounding the proposed tunnel indicate that significant zones of rock failure are likely to develop, and that support costs are likely to be high, it is probably justifiable to set up a stress measurement project on the site.
+Assuming that the results of the analysis of induced stresses in the rock surrounding the proposed tunnel indicate that significant zones of rock failure are likely to develop, and that support costs are likely to be high, it is probably justifiable to set up a stress measurement project on the site.
 These measurements can be carried out in deep boreholes from the surface, using hydraulic fracturing techniques, or from underground access using overcoring methods.
 The choice of the method and the number of measurements to be carried out depends upon the urgency of the problem, the availability of underground access and the costs involved in the project.
-Note that very few project organisations have access to the equipment required to carry out a stress measurement project and, rather than purchase this equipment, it may be worth bringing in an organisation which has the equipment which specialises in such measurements.
+Note that very few project organisations have access to the equipment required to carry out a stress measurement project and, rather than purchase this equipment, it may be worth bringing in an organisation which has the equipment and which specialises in such measurements.